Secure and Protect Yourself & Family

 Track Your Food Intake

-Keeping a food diary or using an app helps you stay mindful of what you are eating and make healthier choices.
+Keeping a food diary or using an app helps you stay mindful of how many calories you should eat in a day to lose weight.

 Listen to Your Body’s Signals